kamansoft/klorchid/README.md

     $ composer create-project laravel/laravel brand_new_laravel_project "8.*" --prefer-dist

+Cd to your newly created laravel project

+    $ cd brand_new_laravel_project

 In order to run some migrations  `doctrine\dbal` is needed so you must add it

     $ composer require doctrine/dbal